dvn0813/sustainability_robotics_3D_printer/README.md

 ### G-Code generation
 For G-Code generation use the FullControlXYZ library on python.
 The GitHub repository can be found [here](https://github.com/FullControlXYZ/fullcontrol).
 FullControlXYZ can be used to generate G-Code.
 ### Control over printer and G-Code uploading
 Using [Repetier](https://www.repetier.com/) you can connect your computer with the printer.
-This allows for direct manual control over the position of your print head and other parameters, furthermore it allows for fast G-Code upload and offers a preview of the print.
+This allows for direct manual control over the position of your print head and other parameters.
+Furthermore it allows for fast uploading of the G-Code and a rough preview is depicted.

 ### Firmware
 The control of the different components of the 3D printer is controlled by firmware.
 The modified 3d printer uses the Marlin Firmware, which can be found [here](https://marlinfw.org/)